The impact of fashion on the environment: understanding the issues and acting on them

 What about the environmental impact of fashion weeks?

 Fashion has always had a close relationship with climate.
 As seasons change, fashion trends and products change too.
 For this reason, fashion weeks are held annually in February for the Autumn/Winter collection and in September for the Spring/Summer collection.
 This inherent relationship between fashion and climate has, however, taken a negative connotation.
-Fashion is no longer changing with climate but actually changing climate.
+Fashion is no longer changing with climate but it is actually changing climate.

 Just like the production of fashion products, fashion weeks also significantly impacts the environment4.
 The event's carbon footprint includes traveling, accommodation, transportation of the collections, and intercity traveling of fashion actors.
 Along with, press activities and the associated set up in different locations.